 Program Manager (Special Programs)

 Alaine was born and raised in Texas.
 She is the first female in her family to join the Army as a Military Police Officer.
-After her time in the military, she pursued an Associate of Science in Child Development while she worked in different child settings.
-Soon after finishing her Associate degree, Alaine graduated from Stephen F. Austin State University with a Bachelor of Science in Human Science and Family Development.
-Alaine has experience with children ages birth through seventeen due to being in daycares, intermediate schools, juvenile centers, and non-profit settings.
-Alaine is currently working on her Master of Science in Family and Consumer Sciences at Stephen F. Austin State University (tentative graduation in Spring of 2023).
+After her time in the military, she pursued an Associate of Science in Child Development while she worked in different early childhood settings.
+Soon after finishing her Associate degree, Alaine graduated from Stephen F. Austin State University with a Bachelor of Science in Human Science and Family Development while working in intermediate schools and juvenile centers.
+Alaine now has completed her Master of Science in Family and Consumer Sciences at Stephen F. Austin State University while being on the CASA team and plans to pursue higher education at a later date.

 Alaine has always had a passion for helping children and their families.
 She is excited to be part of the CASA of Galveston County team and put her knowledge and experience to use by helping advocate for children and their families.
-Alaine hopes to make a difference in educational advocacy and use her passion for helping others to make a positive impact in her community.
+Alaine hopes to make a difference in the lives of the children served and use her passion for helping others to make a positive impact in her community.

 In her free time, Alaine enjoys spending time with her daughter and spoiling her rescue dogs and cat – Marshal, Oreo, and Marshmallow, drinking coffee with a good book in hand, and occasionally restoring antique furniture.